ThunderFly-aerospace/docs/instruments/index.md

 | [**TF-G250**](/instruments/TF-G250/) | Aerological autogyro | Atmospheric profiling or micro-sensor payloads | Lighweight payloads with limited power and data needs | ≈ 1 000 EUR |
 | [**TF-B1**](/instruments/TF-B1/) (HAB platform) | Stratospheric balloon system | High-altitude experiments | Modular atmospheric and remote-sensing payloads | 900 – 2 500 EUR |

-\*Prices are indicative and depend on configuration, export conditions, accesorries, and included payload interfaces.
+\*Prices are indicative and depend on configuration, export conditions, accessories, and included payload interfaces.

 Across the lineup, ThunderFly autogyros stand out for their inherent stability in turbulent weather at low forward speeds.
 These make them ideal for atmospheric sampling, scientific payload testing.
 The [TF-B1 balloon platform](/instruments/TF-B1/) extends reach into the stratosphere.
 Because all platforms adopt standardized [ThunderFly avionics](/avionics/), teams can migrate payloads, ground control procedures, and maintenance practices from one airframe to another with minimal retraining.

 ### Learning resources

 For those who are new to the principles of autogyro flight and would like to gain hands-on experience before working with professional research platforms, several hobby-grade RC kits are available from third parties.
-A good example is the **LAHeli LA500 autogyro kit** ([link](https://laheli.com/web/product.php?model=j&pid=886)), which allows basic rotor handling and flight control practice using standard RC components.
+A good example is the [**LAHeli LA500 autogyro kit**](https://laheli.com/web/product.php?model=j&pid=886) or [**Durafly Auto-G2 V2**](https://hobbyking.com/en_us/durafly-pnf-auto-g2-v2-gyrocopter-w-auto-start-821mm.html).
+These models can also be [modified to run a PX4 autopilot](https://docs.px4.io/main/en/frames_autogyro/thunderfly_auto_g2).
+Both allow basic rotor handling and flight control practice using standard RC components.

 > Note: These third-party kits are not affiliated with ThunderFly and are intended solely for hobby use.
+They are not substitutes for ThunderFly research-grade UAS.

 ## Telemetry and control link options